12 Tips and Tricks You Can Use to Conserve Your Air While Scuba Diving

 If you’re caught in a strong current, think of your dive like taking a train ride.
 Sit back, relax and watch the beautiful scenery go by without working too hard.

 Scuba diving is NOT like riding a bicycle.
 If it’s 6 months to a year between your dives, chances are you are never really reaching peak diving performance.

 Of course, breathing is the easy part – you probably do it several times every day.
 Some may even go so far as to say that it’s hard to forget how to breathe… at least for very long.
 However, your body weight may have changed, which requires gear adjustments and you may just need to get used to being in the water again with all of that dive gear on.
-We easily forget the little tips and tricks we learn from our friends, divemasters and instructors, too.
+We easily forget the little tips and tricks we learn from our friends, divemasters, and instructors, too.

 Buoyancy control is a skill that must be practiced in order to be maintained.
 Scuba diving is an activity that requires practice in order to develop scuba muscles, muscle memory and familiarity with your dive gear.
 Like any other sport, hobby or endeavor, scuba diving requires practice to get better.
-With a bit of time and practice you’ll start to noticed that you are indeed able to save more air and dive for a longer time.
+With a bit of time and practice, you’ll start to notice that you are indeed able to save more air and dive for a longer time.
 We usually see a massive improvement with most of our beginner to novice diving clients in as little as 3 or 4 consecutive days of diving!

 Experience instills a confidence that replaces stress.
 A relaxed diver is a diver with great air consumption and maximum bottom time.

 Yes, practice makes perfect.
 Luis and his team really want to see you more often, too.
 So dive with us more frequently and do it for no other reason than to develop a healthy addiction to compressed air.